AuroraDAO/idex-api-docs/README.md

 The name of the method call shall be the path of the URL, i.e. https://api.idex.market/returnTicker to use the returnTicker endpoint

-All HTTP endpoints in the public API use POST.
-Message payloads, if they are included, must be in JSON format.
-The API will likewise return JSON.
-The public HTTP API currently contains one method.
+*All HTTP endpoints in the public API use POST*.
+Message payloads, if they are included, *must be in JSON format*.
+The API will likewise *return JSON*.

 ### returnTicker